 The tip angle and grind preparation will ultimately affect amperage carrying capability of the tungsten.
 Machine wave form can also affect it.
 Each type of Tungsten blend will vary in amperage handling capability, but in general, consider the following for selecting your tungsten diameter.
 The list below is not the absolute maximum range of the tungsten, but recommended range.
 Absolute range is up to 30% higher.
 However, it is a good practice when you approach the maximum limit of the tungsten's capability in terms of amperage, that you switch to the next size up for best point retention and arc characteristics.
 AC operation can reduce tungsten amperage capability.
 The setting of the AC balance and AC frequency has an effect on tungsten point holding capability.
-Too much cleaning (over 40% EP) will over heat the tungsten and ball it.
-Lower frequencies tend to places more heat on the tungsten as well.
+Too much cleaning (over 40% EP) will over heat the tungsten as well.
 But in general, for AC and DC operation, consider the following: